 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower of an all-electric HVAC unit runs on propane or oil, or natural gas as fuel to heat the furnace.
+The blower of an all-electric HVAC unit runs on propane or oil as well as natural gas to heat the furnace.

-Vents (or registers) are located in the ceiling or on the floor of each room.
-You should keep them open to allow the proper circulation of air throughout your home.
+Each room has vents (or registers).
+They are situated on the ceiling or walls, or on floors.
+You should keep them open if possible to ensure that air circulation is maintained throughout your home.

 Thermostat

-A thermostat is among the most vital components of your HVAC system.
-It regulates your home’s temperature by turning off and on the compressor and fan until they attain a certain temperature, and it also activates the air exchanger to pull fresh, outside air into your home while venting old, indoor air through your ductwork.
+A thermostat is one of the most crucial components of your HVAC system.
+It regulates the temperature of your home by switching off and on the compressor and fan until they achieve a specific temperature, and it also switches on the air exchanger to help bring fresh air from outside into your home, while venting old, indoor air out through your ductwork.

-The majority of thermostats are digital, however, some older models exist.
-Digital thermostats are controlled by the thermistor.
-The device is made of metals that alter resistance as temperature changes.
-The thermistor, connected to a controller converts the resistance change into temperature.
-There are many types of thermostats that include smart and programmable thermostats.
-They let you control and alter your home’s energy consumption.
+Most thermostats are digital, although older models do exist.
+Digital thermostats are controlled by a thermosistor.
+The device is made of metals which change resistance as temperature changes.
+The thermistor, which is connected to a controller, converts the resistance change into a temperature.
+There are a variety of thermostats including smart and programmed thermostats.
+These allow you to monitor and alter your home’s energy consumption.

-You should consider a programmable thermostat if you are replacing your current thermostat.
-You’ll reduce your energy costs.
-A thermostat that is programmable will automatically adjust the temperature of your home according to your preferences, rather than needing you to manually operate your HVAC system each day.
-It’s also worth checking to determine if you can locate a better model that can offer you even more energy savings, such as an energy-efficient or ENERGY STAR-certified thermostat.
+If you’re thinking about replacing your thermostat, check out the different options available to you and consider a thermostat that is programmable to help reduce your energy costs.
+A thermostat that is programmable will automatically adjust the temperature of your home according to your schedule, instead of needing you to manually operate your HVAC system on a daily basis.
+It is also worth checking to determine if you can locate a better model that can offer you even more energy savings, like an energy-efficient or ENERGY STAR-certified thermostat.

 Condenser

-The refrigerant gas produced by the compressor is pushed into the condenser, where the fan blows cool outside air over the coils.
-This helps the refrigerant cool down and convert back into a liquid state.
-This low-pressure liquid is then removed and cooled before being moved back into the evaporator to continue cooling.
-The process is repeated until the desired temperature for your home or business is reached.
+The refrigerant gas produced by the compressor is pumped into the condenser where a fan blows cool air from outside over the coils.
+This allows the refrigerant gas to cool and return to liquid form.
+This cooled low-pressure liquid then returns to the evaporator where it continues the cooling process.
+The process continues until the desired temperature in your home or business is reached.

 Evaporator

-The evaporator is the component that allows warm air to enter your home.
-It is made of a string of tubing which is shaped like a U and then formed into panels.
-The coils are blown by air from the blower.
-This draws heat from indoor air and then transfers it to the refrigerant.
-The refrigerant’s liquid is converted into a gas and circulated throughout the cooling system to cool the indoor air.
+The evaporator is used to move warm air around your home.
+It is comprised of a string of tubing which is shaped like a U and then placed into panels.
+Air from the blower fans is blown across these coils.
+This is a way of transferring heat from the indoor air to the refrigerant.
+The refrigerant liquid is transformed into a gas, then circulated throughout the cooling system to cool your indoor air.

-The thermodynamics law states that heat moves from hotter to colder objects.
-If the evaporator operates correctly, this heat energy is transferred from warm air to the refrigerant that is colder.
-This causes the refrigerant gas to vaporize or boil.
-During this process the latent heat (which is not measurable with a thermometer) is transferred from the air to the refrigerant.
+The law of thermodynamics states that heat moves from colder to hot objects.
+If the evaporator operates correctly, this heat energy passes from the warm air to the refrigerant that is colder.
+This causes the refrigerant gas to boil or evaporate.
+In this process, the latent heat (which cannot be measured using a thermometer) is transferred from the air to the refrigerant.

-These coils are designed with special structures that enhance the transfer of heat.
+The coils are designed with special shapes that aid in heat transfer.
 Fins are used to increase the surface area of the coils.
-Both aluminum and copper are used to build some evaporators, each having distinct advantages.
+Copper and aluminum are both utilized to construct evaporators, each having its own advantages.

-An evaporator that has an accumulation of organic growth is prone to issues.
-This can be caused by mildew or mold.
-If this is the case, the sour smells caused by the bacteria will be circulated throughout the home and can cause discomfort.
+An evaporator that has an accumulation of organic growth is susceptible to issues.
+This is usually caused by mildew or mold.
+If this happens, the bacterium can produce a foul smell that can spread throughout the home.
+This may cause discomfort.

-It is essential to choose an evaporator that can be easily cleaned and maintained.
-When selecting an evaporator it is crucial to consider the working environment.
-Certain evaporators are designed to withstand harsh environments, while others can be used in moderate environments.
-Also, you’ll want to ensure that your evaporator comes with a solid warranty to safeguard your investment.
+To avoid these issues, it’s crucial to choose an evaporator which can be easily cleaned and maintained.
+It is also a good idea to consider the environment you will be working in when choosing an evaporator.
+Some are designed to withstand harsh conditions while others can work well in moderate conditions.
+Also, you’ll want to ensure that your evaporator comes with a solid warranty that will ensure your investment.

 Fan

-Your HVAC system’s blower fan functions to circulate the cool or hot air through your home until the thermostat you set is reached.
-The fan can be on auto or constant.
-We recommend keeping the fan on at all times for maximum efficiency and to cut down on electricity bills.
-If your system’s fan keeps running We can replace it with a brand new ECM blower motor which is up to 70% more efficient than old PSC motors and will pay for itself in savings over the duration of the unit.
+The fan that blows air in your HVAC system circulates cold or hot air in your home until you reach the temperature setting.
+The fan can either be set to auto or constant.
+We recommend keeping the fan running continuously to maximize efficiency and reduce your electric bills.
+We can replace the fan motor in the event that it is continuously running.
+The new ECM motor is up to 70% more energy efficient than the old PSC motors.
+It pays for itself over the lifetime of the unit.

-If your fan is only running on high, the short circuit or broken relay could be keeping your thermostat settings from reaching your fan.
+If your fan only runs on high, the short circuit or malfunctioning relay could be preventing your thermostat from adjusting to the fan.

 Filter

-The air passes through the filter before being warmed or cooled, and then circulated around the home.
-It filters out impurities and stops dust and pet dander out of the system and contaminating internal components.
-It also shields family members from illnesses spread by tiny pathogens floating in the air.
-It also ensures the system is operating efficiently.
-A dirty filter causes the system to perform more efficiently, which could cause it to overheat and ultimately break down.
+Air flows through the filter before it is heated or cooled before being circulated throughout the home.
+It filters out impurities and stops dust and pet dander from entering the system and contaminating internal components.
+It shields the family members from illnesses caused by airborne pathogens.
+It also ensures the system is functioning properly.
+A dirty filter can cause the system to work harder, which could cause it to overheat and break down.

-The filter is usually found at the return air duct or in some cases, the blower compartment of the furnace.
-The return air duct could be located on the wall, floor or ceiling, or in a utility closet, and it often contains a large metal grate which covers the filter.
-The filter should be accessible to homeowners and technicians for easy cleaning and replacement.
+The filter is located in the return air duct, or in some cases the blower compartment, of the furnace.
+The return air duct is normally located on the wall, ceiling or floor of the storage closets.
+It often is covered by a large metal grille that protects the filters.
+The filter should be easily accessible to both homeowners and technicians to make it easy to clean and replace.

-Filters are rated according to their MERV rating (Minimum Effectiveness Reporting Value), which shows how well they can capture various sizes of particles.
-A low-MERV filter is able to remove larger particles such as pet dander and dust mites however it’s not as effective at catching fine allergens or germs.
-High-MERV filters, on other hand, can catch a wide range of contaminants without limiting normal airflow.
+Filters are rated by the MERV (Minimum Efficiency Reporting Value) rating, which indicates how efficient they are at taking in different sizes of particles.
+A filter with a low MERV will be able to filter larger particles such as dust mites and pet dander but not fine allergens or germs.
+High-MERV filters, on contrary, are able to capture various contaminants without restricting normal airflow.

 Explore More